zydou/arti/crates/arti/README.md

   (default)
 * `journald` -- Build with support for logging to the `journald` logging backend (available as part of systemd.)
+* `dns-proxy` (default) -- Build with support for proxying certain simple DNS queries over the Tor network.
+* `harden` (default) -- Build with support for hardening the Arti process by disabling debugger attachment and other local memory-inspection vectors.

 * `full` -- Build with all features above, along with all stable additive features from other arti crates.
 (This does not include experimental